-MSM (Methylsulfonylmethane) is a great supplement if your dog has arthritis.
-MSM occurs naturally in every cell in the body; it’s a sulfur compound that helps maintain flexible membranes and strong connective tissue.
+Methylsulfonylmethane (MSM) is a great supplement if your dog has arthritis.
+It occurs naturally in every cell in the body; it’s a sulfur compound that helps maintain flexible membranes and strong connective tissue.
 MSM is great at reducing inflammation (remember, chronic inflammation is what causes arthritis), and it also aids with reducing the swelling that comes along with arthritis.
-I used MSM from Wolf Creek Ranch (www.wolfcreekranch.net) for Cleo, and it seemed to make a big difference.
+I got it from Wolf Creek Ranch (www.wolfcreekranch.net) for Cleo, and it seemed to make a big difference.

 Turmeric paste is an amazing anti-inflammatory.
 To make your own turmeric paste, follow this easy recipe: